 Are cooks required to source their ingredients locally?

 Cooks are highly encouraged, but not mandated, to source their ingredients locally.
 We encourage cooks to source ingredients from urban farms, micro farms, co-ops, backyard gardens, community gardens, organic and family-owned small growers.
-We believe that encouragement on our end and transparency on their end in where they source from is the best starting point to getting more cooks to source ingredients locally.
+We believe that encouragement on our end and transparency on the cook’s end in terms of where cooks source from is the best starting point to getting more cooks to source ingredients locally.
 As we grow, we intend to make significant improvements to this system, for the benefit of foodies, cooks, and the growers themselves.

-Are there limits on how many times a cook can cancel reservations?
+Are there limits on how many times cooks can cancel paid reservations?

 We understand that emergencies may come up for cooks.
 For that reason, cooks are allowed one canceled reservation within any consecutive 6 month period.
 If cook cancels two reservations within any consecutive 6 month period, cook may be deemed an unreliable cook, at the sole discretion of Bites, and cook's profile may be automatically deleted from Bites.